 ‘He’s gone between the two houses now.
 Jean’s in Neuilly, how long will Hugh be?’

-‘You know how long it takes, Franka.
-Can you survive that long?’
+‘You know how long it takes, can you survive that long?’

 ‘We have to.
 We’re packed.’

-He got there in reasonable time and, turning into her road, saw that someone had pulled up in the carport.
-He got closer and whoever it was was bashing on the front door.
+He got there in reasonable time and, turning into her road, saw that someone had pulled up in the carport, and whoever it was was bashing on the front door.

-He stopped twenty metres past the driveway and looked to see what there was in Emma’s boot.
-It was pretty sparse but there was a short length of strong rope – this is when he became sure the whole thing was a set-up and yet that man was pretty angry all the same, calling out Anaïs’s name in a none too loving way.
+He stopped twenty metres past the driveway and looked to see what was in Emma’s boot.
+It was pretty sparse but there was a short length of strong rope – the man was pretty angry, calling out Anaïs’s name in a none too loving way.

-Hugh coiled and knotted the rope in two places so that he now had a one metre length, came up the path, the man saw him too late, the rope caught him on the head and then once more on the rebound, he quickly felt strategic withdrawal was best, piled into his car, reversed like a maniac and took off.
+He coiled and knotted the rope in two places, making a more manageable one metre length, strode up the path, the man saw him too late, the rope caught him across the face, strategic withdrawal seemed best, he piled into his car, reversed like a maniac and took off.

-The two women now cautiously peered through the drapes, then opened the door, they already had their bags packed and soon they were en route.
-Francine was in the back, lying across the seat, Anaïs in the front, hands folded, they were heading for his place.
+The two women now cautiously peered through the drapes, then opened the door, bags already packed and they were soon en route, Francine in the back, lying across the seat, Anaïs in the front, hands folded, headed for his place.

-He was expecting trouble in the downstairs carpark although there should not have been, given the good security in their place – attack was best so he electronically opened the outer gates, then the garage door and went in at pace, slamming on the brakes.
+There should not have been any issue at that end, given the good security in their place – attack was best so he electronically opened the outer gates, then the garage door, then went in at pace, slamming on the brakes.